dannybaths/Installing_DNNDK_TF_3v0_with_Python_Virtual_Envs/README/Install_dnndk_tf.md

 The folder [scripts](../README/scripts) contains some shell scripts about different configurations of python virtual environments for your reference, depending on the OpenCV, TensorFlow and Keras releases (some of them also include Caffe, you might comment the related lines).

 In particular the files ``*_requirements.txt`` contain all the packages that were installed with the command ``pip`` (from within your related virtual environment).
-Such files were generated with the command ``pip freeze >> namevirtualenv_requirements.txt`` and though them you can recreate the same environment from scratch simply with the following commands (for example related to ``my_py36_decentTF`` by using [py36_decentTF_requirements.txt](../README/scripts/py36_decentTF_requirements.txt)):
+Such files were generated with the command ``pip freeze >> namevirtualenv_requirements.txt`` and though them you can recreate the same environment from scratch simply with the following commands (for example related to ``py36_dnndk3v1`` by using [py36_dnndk3v1_requirements.txt](../README/scripts/py36_dnndk3v1_requirements.txt)):
 ```
-mkvirtualenv my_py36_decentTF -p python3.6 # create a virtual env with this name
+mkvirtualenv my_py36_dnndk3v1 -p python3.6 # create a virtual env with this name
-workon my_py36_decentTF
+workon my_py36_dnndk3v1
-pip install -r py36_decentTF_requirements.txt
+pip install -r py36_dnndk3v1_requirements.txt
 ```

 A good way to check the install is by running either the following short [test_caffe_py3x.py](../README/test_caffe_py3x.py) from Python 3.6:
 ```
-workon py36_decentTF # enter into python3.6 virtual env
+workon py36_dnndk3v1 # enter into python3.6 virtual env
 python test_caffe_py3x.py
 ```
 or the following short [test_caffe_py27.py](../README/test_caffe_py27.py) from Python 2.7:
 ```
-workon decentTF # enter into python2.7 virtual env
+workon py27_caffe # enter into python2.7 virtual env
 python test_caffe_py27.py
 ```

 ## 5.0 Install dnnc

-To install the **dnnc** (DNNDK CNN compiler) you have to select one of the allowed target boards, for example the <a href="https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html">ZCU102</a>.
+To install the ``dnnc`` (DNNDK CNN compiler) you have to select one of the allowed target boards, for example the <a href="https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html">ZCU102</a>.
 Then execute the following commands:
 ```
 cd $HOME/ML/DNNDK3.0
 cd xlnx_dnndk_v3.0_190430